adus/portal-documentation/_documents/downloads.md

 | segment_id          | Unique ID, used to join with segment inventory metadata        | Integer                        | 2264                      |
 | starttime           | Start time of chosen resolution                                | Date and Time Formatted String | 2019-07-10T00:00:00-07:00 |

+Some additional clarification for how travel times are calculated and used can be found on the[_Definitions_]({{ site.url }}{{ site.baseurl }}/documents/definitions/) page, under the Travel Time Page: Travel Time and General: Influence Area headers.

 ## Raw Travel Time

 This data is returned both by the Raw Travel Time download form on the [_Downloads_](http://new.portal.its.pdx.edu:8080/downloads/) of the Portal Website, and by the [_/traveltime/api/segmentcalc_]({{ site.url }}{{ site.baseurl }}/documents/segmentcalc/) endpoint of the API.